Tangerino/data_store/README.md

 # Data Store

-Data Store is library that implenets a time series database with automatic data rollup.
+Data Store is library that implements a time series database with automatic data rollup.

 Once the data is inserted it is aggregated by hour, day, month and year on-the-fly

 Requests can be made on the raw data or on the aggregated data

-Data can be dumped so extracted and pushblish to other service periodically
+Data can be dumped so extracted and publish to other service periodically

 It is easy to build a REST service around the library making ot accessible by other processes